DishInstagram/ DishNews/ DishOn The Show/ DishViral

 WAYS YOU CAN JOIN THE FIGHT AGAINST RACIAL INJUSTICE & POLICE BRUTALITY

 The tension between police and the communities they’re supposed to protect continues as former Minneapolis police officer Kim Potter was sentenced to only two years in prison for shooting 20-year-old Minnesota man, Daunte Wright, who was shot by police at a traffic stop for two infractions: expired registration and illegally hanging an air freshener from his rearview mirror.
-Just under a year ago, George Floyd, another unarmed black man, died after Minneapolis police officer, Derek Chauvin, kneeled on his neck for 8 minutes and 46 seconds.
+Just over a year ago, George Floyd, another unarmed black man, died after Minneapolis police officer, Derek Chauvin, kneeled on his neck for 8 minutes and 46 seconds.
 This sparked protests all over the world, not just for George, but for the countless others who have suffered or have senselessly lost their lives at the hands of an unjust system, such as 26-year-old Breonna Taylor who was shot 8 times during a botched drug raid while she slept in her home, Ahmaud Arbery who was gunned down by two white men while jogging, 23-year-old Elijah McClain who was simply going to the store to buy his brother some iced tea, and 29-year-old Jacob Blake who was walking away when officers shot him seven times in the back in front of his kids.

 The unsettling tension and cries for change have left many wondering how they can help.
 Below are a few ways to do your part in the fight against inequality, injustice, and police brutality.

 Organizers launched #BirthdayforBreonna, a 10-step plan of action to bring awareness to her senseless death and plead for justice.
 The plan includes posting on social media and updating your biosto commemorate her life, signing a petition, demanding that Kentucky Attorney General Daniel Cameron charge the officers responsible for her death, donating to her Go FundMe, and more.